Introduction

 As an e-commerce merchant with high transaction volumes across multiple regions, this page simplifies your payment reconciliation process.
 Here's how it helps:

 Reconciling payments processed in various currencies and across multiple payment processors can become overwhelming.
-The Reconcile Overview offers a consolidated view, allowing you to track payments and settlements with ease, regardless of the processor or currency involved.
+The Reconcile Overview offers a consolidated view, allowing you to track payments and settlements with ease, regardless of the processor or transaction currency involved.

 Unsettled transactions pose a risk to your cash flow.
 The Aging Tracker categorizes transactions into 1-5 days, 6-10 days, and older than 10 days.
 This makes it easy to monitor payment delays and take corrective action.